ibm-cloud-docs/containers/cs_subnets.md

 4. [Enable routing between subnets on the same VLAN](#subnet-routing).

 5. Add a [private network load balancer (NLB) service](/docs/containers?topic=containers-loadbalancer) or enable a [private Ingress ALB](/docs/containers?topic=containers-ingress#private_ingress) to access your app over the private network.
 To use a private IP address from the subnet that you added, you must specify an IP address from the subnet CIDR.
-Otherwise, an IP address is chosen at random from the IBM Cloud infrastructure (SoftLayer) subnets or user-provided subnets on the private VLAN.
+Otherwise, an IP address is chosen at random from the IBM Cloud infrastructure subnets or user-provided subnets on the private VLAN.

 <br />